-There were 79 attendees (see list) representing programs throughout the United States, Canada, Puerto Rico, Germany, Portugal and South America.
-This was the largest number of attendees to attend the RUNN Course.
+There were 77 attendees (see list) representing programs throughout the United States, Canada, Puerto Rico.
 The reshaped course is ideal for young attending neurosurgeons just embarking on their academic career.
 Our goal is to attract one neurosurgeon from each neurosurgical program in North America.
 We will work hard until we achieve representation of at least one participant from each North American Program.